Tour title bar

 This 4 hour small group tour of Melbourne city is all about getting you familiar with this fantastic city and what makes it tick.
 Melbourne is diverse in its people, culture, architecture, and pursuits.
 Let passionate locals show you why they love this city so much.

 Your tour will commence with a visit to Moonlit Sanctuary Conservation Park where you are guaranteed plenty of close encounters with an array of Australian native animals like kangaroos, wombats and echidnas.
 Next, you will head to Phillip Island where time/season permitting, you will take to Woolamai Surf Beach to catch a glimpse of the awesome waves and die-hard surfers.
 Following this, you then travel over to the dramatic west coast of the island.
 At the Nobbies, you will stroll along the boardwalk to experience the waves crashing along this dramatic coastline and perhaps spot a few seals and some penguin nests.
-Finally, your Phillip Island Day Tour is not complete without its black tie gala event: the Penguin Parade.
+Finally, your Phillip Island tour is not complete without its black tie gala event: the Penguin Parade.
 You will firstly head to the Visitor Centre to shop and have a coffee.
-Included is the penguin plus viewing which allows you to view the penguins on a separate platform to one side of the beach, it’s more intimate viewing as allows a limit of 300 people thus enabling you a better view of little penguins waddling ashore, decked out in their tuxedos as they hurry off to find their burrows.
+Included is the penguin plus viewing which allows you to view the penguins on a separate platform to one side of the beach, it’s a more intimate viewing enabling you a better view of little penguins waddling ashore, decked out in their tuxedos as they hurry off to find their burrows.

 Discover the changing and unchanging face of Melbourne’s streetscape with a stay in the heart of the CBD.
 Vibe Hotel Melbourne dominates the intersection of Melbourne’s iconic Flinders and Queen Streets and allows guests to lose themselves in the city’s famed laneways and historic arcades – all of which are in striking distance from the hotel.